- HDR Tutorial

 If you fill your Drobo 5D with 4TB drives, here’s how you end up!
 It holds 20 TB, but the only space you can actually use is 14.52 TB.

 The tools have come a long way too!
 It’s kind of cool to play with these and check out the status of all your data.
-Here are some samples below:
+Here is an example:

 As of right now, I am using my Drobo with 5 3TB drives as a Time Machine backup for everything… it’s behaving flawlessly.